nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 3b1.
 Amigos shows an error message.

       Use case resumes at step 2.

 * 3c.
-There is more than 1 friend with the same name.
+No fields to edit are entered by user.
     * 3c1.
-Amigos shows a list containing all friends with the same name.

-      Use case resumes at step 3.

-* 3d.
-No fields to edit are entered by user.
-    * 3d1.
 Amigos shows an error message.

       Use case resumes at step 2.